-Establishment of the Council's objectives - The Council has a published Corporate Plan for the period 2017-2021.
-This document sets out the Council's corporate and strategic objectives.

-Monitoring achievement against the objectives - Service Plans are developed to implement the Council's strategic objectives.
+- a) Establishment of the Council's objectives The period of the Council's Corporate Plan for the 2017-2021 was extended by one year due to the 15 month delay to the local authority elections, which were held in July 2021.
+The Council's corporate and strategic objectives as laid out in this document therefore also applied for the full 2021/22 financial year.
+A new Corporate Plan 2022-2026 has since been published. - b) Monitoring achievement against the objectives Service Plans are developed to implement the Council's strategic objectives.
 Performance management of service delivery is achieved by way of reporting on progress against Service Plans to the relevant Committees of the Council.
-Accountability for each area is secured with an assigned Chief Officer, Assistant Chief Officer or Head of Service responsible.

-Corporate Governance framework - A Constitution has been developed which documents the Council's standing orders, financial regulations, policies and procedures in relation to working in partnership with the community, performance management, internal control, risk management, delegated authority, human resources policies, standards of conduct, Member/Officer protocol, the environment and management of Health and Safety.
+Accountability for each area is secured with an assigned Chief Officer, Assistant Chief Officer or Head of Service responsible. - c) Corporate Governance framework A Constitution has been developed which documents the Council's standing orders, financial regulations, policies and procedures in relation to working in partnership with the community, performance management, internal control, risk management, delegated authority, human resources policies, standards of conduct, Member/Officer protocol, the environment and management of Health and Safety.
 The framework provides a structure for documenting the legislation, regulations, policies, procedures and other internal controls which, when taken together, form the Council's internal control and corporate governance environment.
 A set of guidance notes on the Principles of Internal Control have been produced.
-A number of these documents are available on the Council's website together with others referred to in this statement.

-Facilitation of policy and decision making - The decision-making process is defined in the Council's Constitution.
+A number of these documents are available on the Council's website together with others referred to in this statement. - d) Facilitation of policy and decision making The decision-making process is defined in the Council's Constitution.
 There is a formal scheme of delegation approved by Council.
 This means that decisions made are either delegated to the Executive Committee, another Committee or reserved to full Council.
 Minutes of Committees are sub-divided into these categories.
 There is a monthly meeting cycle that means the Executive Committee considers all matters which are delegated to it where they have been considered by either the Environmental Services Committee, the Regeneration & Community Committee or the Housing & Property Committee.
 The cycle also ensures that the full Council considers all matters which are reserved to it after they have been considered by a Committee.
 All decisions are recorded in the Council minute book, with formal minutes being available for public inspection on the Council's website and with press releases being made where appropriate.
 Chief Officers Management Team (COMT) meets regularly to consider policy and operational management issues and, where required, determines the need for reports for Committee consideration and decision-making.
+COMT also meets regularly with the Council Leader.
 The work of COMT is supported by the Extended Chief Officers Management Team (EXCOMT - comprising of Assistant Chief Officers as well as the Chief Officers), which meets on a monthly basis to consider wider management issues, including regular reports at both the strategic and operational levels.